-Help your employees beat the January blues08 Jan 2019
+Help your employees beat the January blues20 Jan 2020

 MINIMISE STRESS THROUGH A HEALTHY WORKPLACE CULTURE

 It’s no surprise that stress is the number one cause of long-term absence.
-According to HSE statistics, in 2017/18 there were 0.6 million new or long-standing reported cases of work-related stress, depression or anxiety in the UK.
-2015/16 stress accounted for 44% of all work related ill health cases and 57% of all working days lost due to ill health.
+According to HSE statistics, in 2018/19 there were 0.6 million new or long-standing reported cases of work-related stress, depression or anxiety in the UK.
+In 2018/19, 12.8 million working days lost due to work-related stress, depression or anxiety.

 Pressures and stresses can come from both work and home.
 At work there are often heavy workloads and long working hours, while at home there can be financial stresses, lifestyle pressures and general family concerns, all of which have an impact on the way people feel and act at work.